Division Staff Contacts

 NIGMS Twitter Feed

 The Division of Biophysics, Biomedical Technology, and Computational Biosciences (BBCB) facilitates advances in basic biomedical research by supporting the development of biophysical and computational methods and tools for understanding basic biological questions; physical and theoretical methodologies, bioinformatics tools, and sophisticated quantitative approaches to lay a foundation for advances in disease diagnosis, treatment, and prevention in health and disease; and the creation of innovative tools and new technologies for the study of macromolecular, cellular, and organelle processes and function.

-The long-term goals of the division are to leverage data and technologies to answer fundamental biological questions, to develop a more robust computing infrastructure for the biomedical research community and to promote and facilitate the development and use of new computational and experimental technologies in biomedical research.
+The long-term goals of the division are to leverage data, methods, and technologies to answer fundamental biological questions, to develop a more robust computing infrastructure for the biomedical research community, and to promote and facilitate the development and use of new biophysical, computational, and experimental technologies in biomedical research.

-The division has two components: the Biomedical Technology Branch and the Bioinformatics and Computational Biology Branch.
+The division has three components: the Biomedical Technology Branch, the Biophysics Branch, and the Bioinformatics and Computational Biology Branch.

-For more information about the NIGMS Division of Biomedical Technology, Bioinformatics, and Computational Biology, contact:
+For more information about the NIGMS Division of Biophysics, Biomedical Technology, and Computational Biosciences, contact:

 Dr. Susan GregurickDirector, Division of Biophysics, Biomedical Technology, and Computational BiosciencesNational Institute of General Medical SciencesNational Institutes of Health45 Center Drive MSC 6200Bethesda, MD 20892-6200301-451-6446